erikayazmeen/QAPortfolio/README.md

   * know how to create enhancement requirements from clients and track developer's progress

 __Confluence__(https://www.atlassian.com/software/confluence)
-  * know how to create test documentation
+  * know how to create test cases
   * able to create user manual and product requirements documentation

 ## Examples of my project that has tested (released to production)